Marance776/MNIST/readme.md

-# H1 MNIST for school project
+# H1 MNIST for school project.